 The rule.

-The link “Take 2 minutes to learn more” must point to the FCA’s prescribed risk summary, hosted at a specific URL or replicated word-for-word at the firm’s own domain.
+“Take 2 minutes to learn more” must link to the FCA’s prescribed risk summary, or a word-for-word copy on the firm’s own domain.

 What it requires.

 Exact wording.
-The warning text must be reproduced verbatim.
-No paraphrasing, no shortening, no substituting “crypto” for “crypto-asset.”
+Verbatim — no shortening, no substituting “crypto” for “crypto-asset.”

 Personalisation overlay.
-Beyond the prescribed warning, for direct-offer promotions, an additional personalised risk warning is required before the consumer can transact.
+For direct-offer promotions, an additional personalised warning is required before transacting.

 Frictionless first interaction.
-A consumer must be able to read the warning without dismissing a cookie banner, completing a sign-up, or solving a captcha.
+The warning must be readable without dismissing a cookie banner, signing up, or solving a captcha.

 Common violations.